jprabernardes/Multi-Blast-Pipeline/README.md

-# 🔬 BLAST OTU Pipeline
+# 🔬 BLAST Sequences Pipeline

 This repository contains a complete and automated Python pipeline to: